sureshbabukannan/SparkifyBlog/ReadMe.md

-# Why do listners hangup headphones over Sparikfy?
+# Why do listeners hangup headphones over Sparikfy?

 ![Dropping the headphone the customers could move on](/SparkifyBlog/Drophead_phone.jpg "Dropping the headphone the customers could move on")

-## Project Overview
+## Overview
-Sparkify is a fictious online Music poral for sogns and music.
+Sparkify is a fictious online Music portal for sogns and music.
 The user are can listen to sogns and music as `Guest` or `Registered` users.

+But there is problem the are user who is `cancelling` and leaving.
+This is well users choose, but it is not good for the bussiness.
+Sparkify needs the customers to stick on.
+As long as users are around there is possibility they could `upgrade and become paid`.
+Even if they stick on as `free level` user , still there is some minimum revenue to be earned due to rolling Adverts.

+As per industry anslysis, The `cost of acquiring new customer is more than the maintaining the existing customers`.
+But only if we know in advance the customers could leave.

 The registered user can be `free` or `paid` level users.
 The users, can `listen`, `add a friend`, `thumps up`, `thumbs down` to a song.
 User can also `Upgrade` to paid subscription and `Upgrade` multiple levels of subscription, `Downgrade` to lower paid level `Downgrade` free level